shirish93/shirish93.github.io/_posts/2024-02-16-checklist-manifesto.md

 * **Critical Thinking Matters:** Checklists are a tool, not a replacement for critical thinking and judgment.
 Encourage team members to use their expertise and adapt to specific situations.
 * **Integration is Key:**  Combine checklists with other practices like code reviews, training materials, and team communication channels for optimal results.

-By embracing the power of checklists and promoting a collaborative environment, we can empower our teams to build better, more reliable software.
+By embracing the power of checklists and promoting a team-focused environment, we can empower our teams to build better, more reliable software.

 __Header image from book PR.__